 - The loss of the large tree in the proposed bin storage and parking area of detached property fronting the High Street (plot 1) would mean the loss of all privacy for residents of Kempston Court from overlooking and disturbance from the rear of plot 1. - No clear indication on plans as to the treatment of the boundary wall between Kempston Court and proposed plot 1 and access road.
 Will the missing sections be replaced and thereafter maintained at no cost to Kempston Court residents. - Concern about increase in parked vehicles on High Street as already the access to Kempston Court is regularly blocked by parked vehicles.
-Residents and visitors to Plot 1 likely to be tempted to park on road rather than use parking spaces to rear of dwelling and in doing so reduce visibility for other road users.

-4.83 Local Residents:
+4.8 Local Residents: